 MCS does not celebrate holidays, but it celebrates each child’s birthday as a truly special event in the school year.
 The birthday child is recognized during circle with loving words as their classmates help create the infamous birthday chart.
 Summer birthdays are not overlooked; children whose birthday does not fall during the school year celebrate 1/2 birthdays (or 1/4 or 3/4…).
 A child’s birthday is a great opportunity to celebrate the unique individual they are and their contributions to our community.
 Parents are welcome, and very much encouraged, to join in their child’s birthday circle.
 Teachers make every effort to coordinate a reasonable time and date with parents.

 Every couple of years, the school participates in a service learning project.
-This is an family friendly event that occurs outside of school hours.
-It coincides with the Superhero philosophy that we are never to young to make a difference in our community.
+This is a family friendly event that occurs outside of school hours.
+It coincides with the Superhero philosophy that we are never too young to make a difference in our community.
 Previously the children have painted the turtles at Sacajawea Park, a neighborhood park we frequent and love.
 Children helped with design creation, base coat prep, and of course helped the day of making their designs turn into turtle reality!

 It never fails that children ask each year to have a pajama day.
 For the past several years, the school has held two pajama days annually (making sure all children get to enjoy the fun day).
-When the children start asking (often following a day in which a child did not want to get dressed to come to school) the teachers schedule the event and plan fun pajama based activities (toast making, pancake making are two fun examples).
+When the children start asking (often following a day in which a child did not want to get dressed to come to school) the teachers schedule the event and plan fun pajama-based activities (toast making, pancake making are two fun examples).
 Parents will be notified via teacher email, and dates will show up on our calendar after they are set.